FalkRaft/FalkRaft-BP/README.md

 The other function files that are not listed here are the kits functions for PvP, and the FalkRaft ‘help’ command (in development).
-Fell free to test the behaviour pack and/or use the function files for your worlds.
+Feel free to test the behaviour pack and/or use the function files for your worlds.
 If you have a problem with the manifest.json file that is about UUIDs, then you may change them.
 You can generate one by going to this link: https://www.uuidgenerator.net